 The most common areas where botulinum toxin is used include the outer corners of the eyes (crow’s feet), areas between the eye brows (glabellar frown lines), or in the forehead to improve the horizontal lines.
 It can also be used to reshape and elevate the eyebrow or treat vertical lip lines or down turning of the lips, as well as fixing any pre-existing facial asymmetries.

 The most common areas where facial fillers are used on the face include the smiles lines or parentheses (nasolabial folds), hollowness in the lower eyelids (tear trough area and nasojugal fold), the lines below the corners of the lips (marionette lines), and the cheeks and lips.
-The effect of botulinum toxin typically lasts for 3-4 months whereas semi-permanent fillers may last for 6 months to 1 year.
+The effect of botulinum toxin typically lasts for 3-4 months whereas fillers may last for 6 months to 1 year.

 Ptosis (pronounced “toe-sis”), is the term for droopy eyelids.
 Droopy eyelids are usually due to the normal aging process, whereby the pulley muscle that opens the lid becomes stretched out and the eyelid falls, covering part of the pupil.
 In children, the pulley muscle may develop abnormally, causing blockage of the vision.
 On occasion, droopy eyelids may be signs of a more serious medical condition, such as muscular problems (i.e. myasthenia gravis or other neurological problems (third-nerve palsy) or Horner’s syndrome.
 Patients with ptosis often have problems keep the eyelids open, and constantly raise the forehead or arch the eyebrows, or even tilt the head back in order to see, leading to fatigue.
 When severe, the droopy eyelids can block the upper part of your vision and interfere with daily activities.